franciscocpg/go-spfc/README.md

 ```

 ### Wait service to start or stop
-Especially when you are using a Mac the previous code can result something like this.
+Especially when you are using a Mac the previous code can result something like this
-**result**
 ```
 Running: false, st.PID: 0
 Running: false, st.PID: 0
 Running: false, st.PID: 0
 ```
 What happens?
 The problem is that [launchd](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man8/launchd.8.html) runs commands in a asynchronous way, so when we get the status, the service was not started (or stopped) yet.
-To workaround this problem just wait the service start or stop this way
+To workaround this just wait the service start or stop this way
 ```
 package main

 import (
-	"fmt"
+	"fmt"t
 	"github.com/franciscocpg/go-spfc"
 	"time"
 )